phonedude/cs533-f23/assignments/Thennakoon/4/README.md

   ### Extra credit - Week 5 slide 65 literary reference in the title

   In programming parser is a module or a component in the software that analyses the structure and the syntax of a source code or input data.
 Parsing is commonly used in compilers, intepreters, and data validation.

-  The slide reference is mainly focused on syntax analysis of input data. when a parser runs the input will be tokenized and tokens are then organized in a hierarchical structure.
+  The slide reference is mainly focused on syntax analysis of input data.
+When a parser runs the input will be tokenized and tokens are then organized in a hierarchical structure.

   When building applications, first the HTML parser runs and search for the valid html tags and create the DOM(Document Objject Model) tree.
 Then the javascript parser runs and search for <script> tags and executes them. next CSS parser runs and search for <style> tags and execute the <style > tags accordingly.